ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/3_Concrete/030002 Concrete Materials and Proportioning.md

 		2. Shall be at least strength of parent concrete when used at construction joints.
 	3. Not intended for use as concrete topping.
 8. Non-shrink Grout:
-      1.
-	1. Non-shrink, nonmetallic, noncorrosive, and non-staining.
+	4. Non-shrink, nonmetallic, noncorrosive, and non-staining.
-	2. Premixed with only water to be added in accordance with manufacturer's instructions at jobsite.
+	5. Premixed with only water to be added in accordance with manufacturer's instructions at job site.
-	3. Grout to produce a positive but controlled expansion.
+	6. Grout to produce a positive but controlled expansion.
 		1. Mass expansion shall not be created by gas liberation or by other means.
-	4. Minimum 28 day compressive strength: 6500 psi.
+	7. Minimum 28 day compressive strength: 6500 psi.
 9. Epoxy Grout:
-	1. Three-component epoxy resin system:
+	8. Three-component epoxy resin system:
 		1. Two (2) liquid epoxy components.
 		2. One (1) inert aggregate filler component.
-	2. Aggregate manufacturer shall be the same as the adhesive manufacturer.
+	9. Aggregate manufacturer shall be the same as the adhesive manufacturer.
-	3. The aggregate shall be compatible with the adhesive.
+	10. The aggregate shall be compatible with the adhesive.
-	4. Each component shall be furnished in separate packaging for mixing at jobsite.
+	11. Each component shall be furnished in separate packaging for mixing at job site.
-1. 2.3 Mixes
+10. 2.3 Mixes
 	 1. General:
-	1. Provide concrete capable of being placed without aggregate segregation and, when cured, of developing all properties specified.
+	12. Provide concrete capable of being placed without aggregate segregation and, when cured, of developing all properties specified.
-	2. Ready-mixed concrete shall conform to ASTM C94/C94M.
+	13. Ready-mixed concrete shall conform to ASTM C94/C94M.
-	3. All concrete to be normal weight concrete weighing approximately 145 to 150 LBS per cubic foot at 28 days after placement.
+	14. All concrete to be normal weight concrete weighing approximately 145 to 150 LBS per cubic foot at 28 days after placement.
-2. Air Entrainment:
+11. Air Entrainment:
-	1. Provide air entrainment in concrete resulting in a total air content percent by volume per Table 1 below.
+	15. Provide air entrainment in concrete resulting in a total air content percent by volume per Table 1 below.
 		1. Adjust dosage rate as necessary to compensate for shrinkage reducing admixtures.
-3. Slump:
+12. Slump:
-	1. Measure slump at point of discharge into concrete members.
+	16. Measure slump at point of discharge into concrete members.
-	2. Walls and columns:
+	17. Walls and columns:
 		1. 8 IN maximum, 4 IN minimum measured at the point of discharge into the concrete member.
 		2. Slump shall be obtained by use of mid-range or high-range water reducer conforming to ASTM C494.
-	3. All other members:
+	18. All other members:
 		1. Concrete using a water reducer per ASTM C494: 8 IN maximum, 4 IN minimum measured at the point of discharge into the concrete member.
 		2. Concrete without a water reducer per ASTM C494: 5 IN maximum, 3 IN minimum measured at point of discharge into the concrete member.
-	4. Self-consolidating concrete:
+	19. Self-consolidating concrete:
 		1. Measure slump using concrete spread per ASTM C1611.
 		2. Concrete spread: 20 IN to 30 IN.
 		3. Stability index: 0 or 1.
-	5. Concrete of lower than minimum slump may be used provided it can be properly placed and consolidated.
+	20. Concrete of lower than minimum slump may be used provided it can be properly placed and consolidated.
-	6. Provide additional water or water reducing admixture at ready mix plant for concrete that is to be pumped to allow for slump loss due to pumping.
+	21. Provide additional water or water reducing admixture at ready mix plant for concrete that is to be pumped to allow for slump loss due to pumping.
 		1. Provide only enough additional water so that slump of concrete at discharge end of pump hose does not exceed maximum slump specified and the maximum specified water-cement ration is not exceeded.
-	7. Slump may be adjusted in the field through the use of water reducers.
+	22. Slump may be adjusted in the field through the use of water reducers.
 		1. Coordinate dosage and mixing requirements with concrete supplier.
-	8. Slump tolerances shall comply with the requirements of ACI 117.
+	23. Slump tolerances shall comply with the requirements of ACI 117.
-4. Proportioning:
+13. Proportioning:
     1. General:
-		1. Proportion ingredients to produce a mixture which will work readily into corners and angles of forms and around reinforcement by methods of placement and consolidation employed without permitting materials to segregate or excessive free water to collect on surface.
+    2. Proportion ingredients to produce a mixture which will work readily into corners and angles of forms and around reinforcement by methods of placement and consolidation employed without permitting materials to segregate or excessive free water to collect on surface.
-		2. Proportion ingredients to produce proper placability, durability, strength and other required properties.
+    3. Proportion ingredients to produce proper placability, durability, strength and other required properties.
-	2. Normal weight concrete target cementitious materials contents and maximum water cementitious ratios per Table 1 below.
+	24. Normal weight concrete target cementitious materials contents and maximum water cementitious ratios per Table 1 below.
 		1. Cement is intended to provide a crack free, durable finished product not one with excessive strength.
-	3. SCM:
+	25. SCM:
 		1. Fly ash:
 			1. For cast-in-place concrete only, a maximum of 20 percent by weight of Portland cement content per cubic yard may be replaced with fly ash at a rate of 1 LB fly ash for 1 LB cement.
-			1. If fly ash is used, the water to fly ash plus cement ratio not to exceed the maximum water cement ratio specified in this Specification Section.
+			2. If fly ash is used, the water to fly ash plus cement ratio not to exceed the maximum water cement ratio specified in this Specification Section.
-	4. Water reducing, retarding, and accelerating admixtures:
+	26. Water reducing, retarding, and accelerating admixtures:
 		1. Use in accordance with manufacturer's instructions.
 		2. Add to mix at batching plant.
 		3. Use water-reducing or high-range water reducing admixture in concrete, as required, for placement and workability.
 			1. Water reducers are required to maintain specified maximum water to cement ratios.
-	5. High range water reducers (superplasticizers):
+	27. High range water reducers (superplasticizers):
 		1. Use required for:
 			1. All concrete to be pumped except slabs on grade.
 			2. All concrete for water containing structures.